Find the therapist who best suits your needs.

 Amanda Lepore, ET/P

-Executive Director & Senior Educational Therapist: Educational Therapy, Assessments
+Executive Director & Senior Educational Therapist: Educational Therapy, Assessments, Parent Coaching

 Amanda, the founder and Executive Director of Evergreen, is an educational therapist with 14 years of higher education, training, and clinical experience.
 She completed her BA in History at Arizona State University.
 She then completed teaching credentials in Literacy and Social Science, followed by her educational therapy training at UC Riverside.